Codivores/blog-tech/clqdupnf4000008ky9jbtax1x.md

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1703069108870/3902bf64-4831-4193-9009-21aa726c96d6.png align="left")

-### **Filtering allowed blocks on our module**
+### **Filtering allowed blocks on our module** \[optional\]

 In the BlockEditor field, it is possible to define the list of allowed blocks.
-Depending on the page templates and the number of blocks, it is a good practice to define exactly the list of available blocks.
+Depending on the page templates and the number of blocks in your project, it could be a good practice to define exactly the list of available blocks for each Module.

-Taking the controller of our `PageContent` Module, in the `getForm()` method, we will call the `blocks` method, giving it the list of blocks.
+Taking the controller of our `PageContent` Module, in the `getForm()` method, we will call the `blocks()` method, giving it the list of the blocks.

 **/app/Http/Controllers/Twill/PageContentController.php**